Havryliuk17/Billionaire_Data_Analysis/README.md

 # **Billionaire Insights**

 **Project Overview:**\
-This project explores detailed statistics about billionaires, using a dataset to analyze their wealth, industries, demographics, and trends.
+This is a small project that explores detailed statistics about billionaires, using a dataset to analyze their wealth, industries, demographics, and trends.
 The goal is to identify  patterns and insights about the wealthy population using statistical methods and data visualization.

 **Key Features:**
   - Explores various aspects of billionaires, such as their industries, net worth, countries, and more.